Protest continues against arrest of Editor-in-Chief

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The workers of the Daily Jang, Geo News and The News continued protest Tuesday against the illegal detention of their Editor-in-Chief, Mir Shakil-ur-Rahman.
+PESHAWAR: The workers of the Jang/Geo Group have been protesting against the arrest and illegal detention of their Editor-in-Chief Mir Shakil-ur-Rahman for the last 130 days.

-They were carrying banners and placards inscribed with slogans in favour of their demands, urging the rulers to release Mir Shakil-ur-Rahman and withdrawal of cases against him.
-They alleged that the government was using such tactics to press media.They recalled that the editor-in-chief of the biggest media group had been detained for the last 125 days without any crime.
+Carrying banners and placards, the protesters chanted slogans demanding the release of Mir Shakil and the withdrawal of the 34-year-old property case against him.
+Resident Editor Daily Jang Peshawar Arshad Aziz Malik led the protesters who had gathered outside the offices of the Jang, Geo and The News International.
+The protesting workers said that the government and the National Accountability Bureau were harassing the biggest media group in the country to prevent it from speaking the truth.

-This, they said, was the first case wherein an accused had been detained without completing investigations and without registering a case against him.
-The speakers deplored the bail application of Mir Shakil-ur-Rahman by the Lahore High Court.
-Quoting the constitutional experts, they said the NAB had no justification to detain a citizen in a 34 years old property case for which all the legal requirements had been fulfilled.
-They appealed to the Supreme Court of Pakistan chief justice to take suo motu action to provide justice to Mir Shakil-ur-Rahman who had been kept in detention without fulfilling legal requirements.
+However, they vowed that the journalists would continue to perform their professional duty and highlight the wrongdoings.
+The protesters said the arrest of Mir Shakil-ur-Rahman was illegal and unconstitutional.
+The speakers said they would resist the government’s move to crush the independent media and journalists.
+The protesters said the owner of the biggest media group of the country had been detained for the last 130 days in a 34 years old property case.
+The speakers said the protest would continue till the release of Mir Shakil-ur-Rahman and withdrawal of cases against him.
+The protesters appealed to the Supreme Court of Pakistan to take suo motu notice of illegal detention of Mir Shakil-ur-Rahman and provide him justice.